 At any level, both parties may request an extension of time in writing.
 Both parties must agree to the extension.
-The ADA Compliance Coordinator shall maintain records of all grievance proceedings and inform all persons involved of the results within ten days of the President's decision.
+The ADA Compliance Coordinator shall maintain records of all grievance proceedings.

 Procedures for Employees: Discrimination on the basis of disability is a violation of the Americans with Disability Act of 1991 and the ADA Amendments Act of 2008 as well as the State's Standards of Conduct as set forth the Department of Human Resources Policy Manual, and is specifically addressed in Policy 2.05.
 Employees may seek resolution of discrimination issues through the State's Employees' Discrimination Complaint Procedures (administered by the Department of Human Resource Management's Office of Equal Employment Services), utilize the Grievance Procedure for State Employees (if eligible to do so), or file a complaint with the U.S. Equal Employment Opportunity Commission.